“Die before death”

 - Muhammad صلى الله عليه وسلم

 The spiritual master Ibn Arabi (d.1240) distinguishes between a compulsory return to God and a voluntary return.
-The compulsory return occurs at physical death.
-The voluntary return is only achieved by the few who are with God in this life having already died in the sense that their ego (nafs) has been deprived of its nourishment and perished (fana).
+The compulsory return occurs at physical death which everybody faces.
+The voluntary return is only achieved by the few who are with God in this life having already died in the sense that their ego (nafs) has been deprived of its nourishment and dies (fana).

 In today's world, you are advised to "Be yourself", "Love yourself" because "You are perfect just the way you are."
-This is a complete inversion from traditional wisdom which always advised us to slay the lower self (nafs) in order to realise the higher Self (ruh).
+This is a complete inversion from traditional wisdom which always advised us to slay the lower self (nafs) in order to realise the higher Self (ruh) - like a phoenix rising from the ashes.

 Modernity no longer believes in a higher Self and a lower self or a higher world and a lower world.
 Everything is flattened out in a systematic process of banalisation.
 In their view, reality is simply what it appears to be.